whistlegraph/aesthetic-computer/README.txt

     - [] 1/3 New synth wav types!
     - [] Custom SFX / sampling.
   + Done
+  - [x] Make `alphapoet` non-conversational
+  - [x] The home page button says `start` and you have to press that to start typing.
+Once you've started the button becomes `go`, and tapping the screen just gets the keyboard up or down
   - [x] Mobile tap to open keyboard should function better...
     - [x] Tap should not delete the character's response to user.
     - [x] Tap on mobile just brings the keyboard up and down.